benjamingutgar/active-directory-detection-engineering-lab/docs/windows-audit-policy.md

 - Event ID `7045` does not prove PsExec.
 - Event ID `4662` requires interpretation of the requested rights and account context.
 - Event ID `4769` does not prove Kerberoasting.
+- Event ID `4768` with `preAuthType=0` does not prove that offline password recovery succeeded.
 - Sysmon Event ID `3` does not prove malicious network activity.

 The analyst must combine: